 - Place the butter and sugar into a large mixing bowl.

-- Using a paddle attachment, start your mixer on low speed, then once the sugar is mixed in increase to medium-high speed.
+- Using a paddle attachment, start your mixer at low speed.
+Once the sugar is mixed in, increase it to medium-high speed.

-- Beat the sugar and butter for a couple of minutes.
+- Beat the sugar and butter for a few minutes until it is creamy and fluffy.

-- You can also use a hand mixer to make this recipe if you prefer.
+- You can also use a hand mixer to make this recipe.

 3) Add Vanilla and Egg